atsheehan/horizon/README.md

 DEFAULT_GOOGLE_CALENDAR_ID=
 GOOGLE_SERVICE_ACCOUNT_EMAIL=
 GOOGLE_P12_PEM=
+AIRBRAKE_TOKEN=
+FLOWDOCK_TEST_TOKEN=
+FLOWDOCK_TOKEN=
 ```

 The `GITHUB_KEY` and `GITHUB_SECRET` are required for user authentication via GitHub OAuth.
 If you have access to the [Launch Academy application settings][launch-github-apps], you can find these values in the `horizon-dev` application.
 If you don't have access, you can create your own application in your [GitHub application settings][personal-github-apps].

 The `AWS_ACCESS_KEY`, `AWS_SECRET_KEY`, and `S3_BUCKET` are used when uploading challenges and submissions to Amazon S3.
 These are not required in test and development modes unless you explicitly change the [CarrierWave configuration file][carrierwave-config] to use `storage :fog`.

+Set `FLOWDOCK_TEST_TOKEN` and `FLOWDOCK_TOKEN` to Flowdock chat rooms ("flows") for test and production, respectively.
+API tokens can be found by clicking the gear next to a chat room name, on the "Inbox Sources" tab.

 The `DEFAULT_GOOGLE_CALENDAR_ID`, `GOOGLE_SERVICE_ACCOUNT_EMAIL`, and `GOOGLE_P12_PEM` variables are used for the Calendar on the Horizon Dashboard.

+#### Set up your Google Developer Account

+* Visit [console.developers.google.com][google-dev]
+* Create a new project
+* APIs & auth > APIs > Turn on Calendar API
+* APIs & auth > Credentials > Create new Client ID, Generate new P12 key.
+Save the p12 file in the root project path.
+* Save the email address as GOOGLE_SERVICE_ACCOUNT_EMAIL in .env
+* Add this email to the list of allowed emails for the default calendar at [calendar.google.com](google-calendar)

 At this point you should be able to start the web server and visit the application at [http://localhost:3000][localhost]: